kritts/HandWave-Sample-Apps/README.md

 HandWave is a library that allows developers to enable touch-free interactions in their apps.
 HandWave uses the built-in, forward-facing camera on a device to recognize users’ in-air gestures.
 The API provides developers with easy access to a variety of touch-free gestures which invoke callback functions when detected.

-These apps show different ways in which the library can be used (including the code to do so!)
+These apps show different ways in which the library can be used (including the code to do so!).

 Code for HandWave can be found [here] (https://github.com/kritts/HandWave).

 ## Example apps